-The system also incorporates a separate powered water inlet that can be used with an external filler pump to fill the internal (onboard) water tank (if fitted). user when the fresh water level drops below 25% or when the waste water level reaches 100%.
+The system also incorporates a separate powered water inlet that can be used with an external filler pump to fill the internal (onboard) water tank (if fitted).
+The water level system incorporates a level warning system to warn users when the fresh water level drops below 25%.
 If the water pump power is turned on and the fresh water level drops to below 25% a warning beep will be heard and the fresh gauge empty LED will flash.
 To cancel the warning, press the levels button.